mishapadidar/alpha_particle_opt/lab_notebook.md

 # Lab Notebook

 ## TODO:
-- finish optimizing for QA, QH
+- finish QA, QH optimization
-- find why our QS configurations have such bad losses!

-- finish optimizing to 4 modes tmax=1e-3
+  - post process results
+  - save data
-- finish optimizing to 3 modes tmax=1e-4
+- finish optimizing to 4 modes tmax=1e-4
+  - determine if we need to do phase one on mirror ratio constraints.

 - set up tracing in vmec coords
   - finish writing the guiding center eqns